 The Green Corridor trail stretches all the way from Tanjong Pagar Railway station to Kranji.
 The greenery along the Corridor constitutes the longest belt of greenery extant in Singapore that is relatively well-connected.
 Except for a few short gaps caused by rivers and roads, this trail has an impressive belt of trees and shrubs running through.

 There are different habitat types along the corridor: Woodland/Forest, Mangrove, Grassland, Marshland and Parland.
-Along the trails, you can also visit historic sites such as Old Ford Factory, the Rail Mall, the site of WWII battle, and some religious buildings.
+Along the trails, you can also visit historic sites such as Former Ford Factory, the Rail Mall, the site of WWII battle, and some religious buildings.

 The estimated length of the entire trail is 26 km.